Geometric and Quantum Kernel Methods for Predicting Skeletal Muscle Outcomes in chronic obstructive pulmonary disease: Materials and Methods

 \subsubsection{Power transform and scaling}

-To mitigate skewness and heteroscedasticity in biomedical measurements, we applied the \textbf{Yeo--Johnson power transform} feature-wise \cite{yeojohnson2000}.
+To mitigate skewness and heteroscedasticity in biomedical measurements, we applied the \textbf{Yeo--Johnson power transform} feature-wise within each train-only numeric preprocessing pipeline \cite{yeojohnson2000}.
 Let $T_{\mathrm{YJ}}(\cdot;\lambda)$ denote the Yeo--Johnson transformation with parameter $\lambda$ estimated from training data by maximum likelihood.
 After power transformation, we used either: (i) standard scaling (zero mean, unit variance) or (ii) robust scaling (median/IQR scaling), both fit on training data only.
+In compact vector/kernel baselines, the encoded condition indicator was treated as part of the numeric feature matrix when condition was included; in the SPD/RKHS bridge, condition was not used to construct the SPD descriptors or synthetic/RKHS references and was appended after the geometry-induced coordinates were formed. \end{revblock}